What is a consolidated interim storage facility?

 Using WCS’ current operations as an example, the economic investment and contributions have been significant for Andrews County.
 Using the latest fiscal year figures available (as of April, 2018):

-- WCS employs 160 individuals at its Andrews site with an annual payroll of more than $15 million.
+- WCS employs on average 160 individuals at its Andrews site with an annual payroll of more than $15 million.

-- The company contributes approximately $50,000 every year in community and charitable programs.
+- The company contributes approximately $50,000 every year to community and charitable programs.

 - Andrews County and the State of Texas each receives a percent of the gross revenue from WCS LLRW disposal activities at the CWF and FWF facilities.
 WCS makes quarterly payments to the state and county.

 - Andrews County received its first direct payment of disposal revenue fees in June 2012.

 - Andrews County has received approximately $10.3 million in fee revenues for six years of disposal operations.

 The State of Texas received approximately $47.8 million in disposal fees since operations began.